The At-Home Sperm Freezing Spike: 7 Reasons Why More Men Are Freezing Their Assets During COVID-19

 Sperm freezing at home doesn't mean you just throw a sperm sample in the freezer and hope for the best.
-A few companies have come up with specialist, at-home sperm freezing kits, which come with the tools to collect the sperm sample at home rather than having to go into a clinic.
-Preservatives in the kit protect the sperm while it is send by courier back to the lab to be frozen and stored.
+A few specialist companies have come up with modern, temperature controlled at-home sperm freezing kits, which come with the tools to collect the sperm sample at home rather than having to go into a clinic.
+Preservatives in the kit protect the sperm while it is sent by courier back to the lab to be frozen and stored.

 Why could this be?